 Here are the steps to follow.

-- Plug in your Chromecast to your projector’s HDMI port and Chromecast’s power cord to the projector’s USB port to the power supply.
+- Plug your Chromecast to your projector’s HDMI port and Chromecast’s power cord into the projector’s USB port to the power supply.

 - Turn on your projector, go to the input setting, and choose HDMI.